-According to UNESCO, around 1.5 billion boys and girls are currently severely affected by the closure of schools, day care centers, and leisure facilities.
+According to UNESCO, around 1.5 billion boys and girls are currently severely affected by the closure of schools, nurseries and leisure facilities.
 Socially disadvantaged children are hit particularly hard by increasing educational inequality.
 “Education connects.
-Together everywhere.” is the motto with which ‘Save the Children’ – the worldwide largest independent children’s rights organization – and the international adhesive tape group tesa have decided to form a partnership to give children the chance for a better future.
-With a donation of 1 million Euro, tesa is supporting selected projects in six countries on three continents: Vietnam, China, India, Mexico, Italy, and Germany.
+Together everywhere.” is the motto with which ‘Save the Children’ – the world's largest independent children’s rights organisation – and the international adhesive tape group tesa have decided to form a partnership to give children a chance at a better future.
+With a donation of 1 million Euros, tesa is supporting selected projects in six countries on three continents: Vietnam, China, India, Mexico, Italy and Germany.

 Education can help significantly in overcoming the crisis and breaking the cycle of poverty – even beyond the Corona pandemic.

 CEO tesa SE

 To kick off the partnership, two tesa children’s reporters asked the two board members, Susanna Krüger and Dr Norman Goldberg, for an interview.

 “From the very beginning our talks made clear that ‘Save the Children’ and tesa are pursuing the same goals and want to support disadvantaged children in their right to education.
 With our partnership, we combine local project work with global reach,” says Susanna Krüger, Board Chairwoman of ‘Save the Children Germany’.
 “We generally refrain from developing action plans on the drawing board, but always work together with local people.
 We use tried and tested models that can be adapted and scaled across national borders,” she adds.

 And this is what the educational partnership looks like in concrete terms: In Vietnam, around 20,000 children in rural and poor urban areas will be provided with various educational materials – starting with paper and writing utensils.
 Furthermore, courses are planned to promote reading and writing, for example with the help of mentors.